Costa Rica–United States relations: U.S.-Costa Rica Counter-narcotics Cooperation Agreement

 In 1999 the U.S.-Costa Rica Counter-narcotics Cooperation Agreement, entered into force.
 The agreement facilitates cooperation between the Coast Guard of Costa Rica and the U.S. Coast Guard regarding drug trafficking and other illegal activity.

 Bilateral Costa Rican law enforcement cooperation, particularly against drug trafficking, has been successful.
 However, there was an internal dispute (within Costa Rica) regarding the entrance of United States naval forces as support for U.S. Coast Guard activities.

 While Costa Rica is concerned about the threat of illegal drug-related activities, it has a tradition of demilitarization and peaceful conflict resolution.
 Costa Rican Congressman Luis Fishman stated his concern saying that "This gives a blank check to American troops", while opposition legislator Juan Carlos Mendoza added, "The type of armament leads one to believe that these operations are more military in character, rather than for combating drug trafficking".

 There was also an online petition against the entry of U.S. naval vessels, which received over 4,200 signatures, and the mobilization of protestors.

 U.S. Embassy in San José, Costa Rica

 The U.S. Embassy in Costa Rica is in San José.
 The embassy's office building was built in 1980 and designed by architect Robert Marquis.
 The current Ambassador is Cynthia Telles.

 Centro Cultural Costarricense Norteamericano

 The Centro Cultural Costarricense Norteamericano is a non-profit Costa-Rican association established in 1945 and declared 'public interest' by the Costa-Rican government in 1993.

-This association's stated mission is "to lead in innovative ways of teaching languages and the promotion of inter-cultural experiences," more precisely with regards to the United States.
+This association's stated mission is "to lead in innovative ways of teaching languages and the promotion of inter-cultural experiences," more precisely with regard to the United States.

 It is partnered with the Embassy of the United States in San José.